HELPING ELDERS MANAGE THEIR ASSETS

-Today, many women are finding it necessary to help elderly parents or relatives manage their personal finances.
+Today, many people are finding it necessary to help elderly parents or relatives manage their personal finances.
 One area of particular concern is property management.
 This issue may arise when seniors reach their late seventies or older, and plans that may have proven satisfactory at age 65 may require a second look.
 If you have an aging parent or relative, the following arrangements can assist you in addressing this concern:

-Durable Power of Attorney—This mechanism allows elderly individuals to appoint a trusted relative or friend as a representative in legal and financial matters.
+Durable Power of Attorney: This mechanism allows elderly individuals to appoint a trusted relative or friend as a representative in legal and financial matters.
 The powers granted may be limited or broad in scope, and may vary from state to state.
 They remain in effect during disability or incompetence—although, in the event of incompetence, a guardian or conservator could revoke them.
 Some financial institutions are reluctant to recognize a durable power of attorney, so it is worthwhile to explore any potential problems beforehand.

-o Informal Arrangements.
-A senior can also informally transfer property to his or her heirs, in many cases free of gift taxes, in exchange for being taken care of for the rest of his or her life.
+Informal Arrangements: A senior can also informally transfer property to his or her heirs, in many cases free of gift taxes, in exchange for being taken care of for the rest of his or her life.
 This arrangement, however, should be approached with caution.
 Even with the best of intentions, it is possible that adult children could deplete assets through poor management, divorce, or creditor claims.
 Once the assets are gone, an aging parent or relative could become dependent on the goodwill and financial circumstances of family members.

-It may be necessary to periodically review these arrangements, as needs and circumstances change.
+Review Plans Periodically: It may be necessary to periodically review these arrangements, as needs and circumstances change.
 You may also wish to consider consulting a qualified financial professional with experience in concerns facing today’s seniors.